Yellow-footed tortoise: Diet

 The yellow-footed tortoise eats many kinds of foliage.
 They are too slow to capture any fast animals.
-In the wild, their diets consist of grasses, fallen fruit, carrion, plants, bones, mushrooms, excrement, and slow-moving invertebrates such as snails, worms, and others they are able to capture.
+In the wild, their diets consist of grasses, flowers, fallen fruit, carrion, plants, bones, mushrooms, excrement, and slow-moving invertebrates such as snails, worms, and others they are able to capture.
 In captivity, they are fed oranges, apples, melons, endive, collard greens, dandelions, plantain, ribwort, clover, shredded carrots, insects, worms, cuttlebone, tortoise vitamins, edible flowers, and alfalfa pellets.
 Each yellow-footed tortoise in the wild reaches the age of maturity at about 8–10 years.
 The fecundity of a female generally depends on her size; the bigger they are, the more eggs they can produce.
 On average, a female will create about six to 16 eggs per year, although some female individuals may not reproduce each year.
 The eggs have brittle shells and are elongated to spherical, about 3–6 cm in diameter.
 The egg size will increase with the body size of the tortoise.
 The young are self-sufficient from birth.
 The yellow-footed tortoise can live around 50–60 years.